Winnie09/Wenpin_Hou/pages/teaching.md

 **Teaching Assistant**, [Department of Mathematics](https://hkumath.hku.hk/web/index.php), [The University of Hong Kong](https://www.hku.hk/), 10/2013-2/2017

-* **Certificate**: *Certificate of Teaching and Learning in Higher Education (CTEL)* issued by Centre for the Enhancement of Teaching and Learning, The University of Hong Kong, Jan 2014
+* **Certificate**: *Certificate of Teaching and Learning in Higher Education (CTEL)* issued by Centre for the Enhancement of Teaching and Learning, The University of Hong Kong, 01/2014

 * **Related Honors**:  *Excellent Teaching Award*, 2016